A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Methods

+In the proposed framework, individual networks are trained separately on each signal modality.
+Only during deployment are the models combined into a joint posterior, which allows zero-shot inference on subjects with arbitrary combinations of measurement modalities.
+While the term `zero shot' on the output side traditionally refers to unseen classes, we use the term in this manuscript to refer to unseen combinations of input signals, i.e., a combination of signals that was not seen during training, as the signals were only trained on separately.

+To perform this zero-shot inference using arbitrary combinations of sensors, we use a score-based diffusion model as our backbone \cite{conditional_diffusion_2}.
+This requires an estimate of the posterior score.
+Our key result is that the posterior score is well estimated by:

+where we have factorized the posterior score into its Bayesian components.
+In equation (\ref{eq:FSDM_rule}), $\vec{y}$ denotes the hypnogram, $X^{(1:N)}$ denotes the combination of input data coming from $N$ different sensors, $\nabla_. \log p(.)$ denotes a true score, and $\nabla_. \log q_{\theta^{(i)}}(.)$ denotes a score as estimated by a neural network with parameters $\theta^{(i)}$, which we will simply call a score-network for the sake of brevity.
+Each score-network is specific to an input signal with index $i$, for example, $i=1$ could denote a respiratory effort signal and $i=2$ a cardiac signal.

-This section introduces the theoretical underpinnings of our proposed Factorized Score-Based Diffusion Model (FSDM).
-We will first explain how we derive the posterior score, then we will detail how the individual scores can be learned, how to sample from an FSDM, and we will end with an explanation of our information gain calculation method.
-We will use the following notation: \begin{itemize} \item Let $\vec{y}\in\mathcal{R}^{5\times E}$ be a hypnodensity, i.e., the sleep stage probabilities, of size 5 stages by number of sleep epochs $E$. \item A hypnogram $\vec{h}\in [W,N1,N2,N3,R]^E$ can be expressed as a hypnodensity $\vec{y}$ through one-hot encoding. \item Let $\vec{x}\in \mathcal{R}^{E \cdot F \cdot 30}$ be a signal measured concurrently with the hypnogram at sampling frequency $F$. \item A collection of input signals can be written as: \\ $X^{(1:N)} = [\vec{x}^{(1)},\vec{x}^{(2)},\dots,\vec{x}^{(N)}]$. \end{itemize}
+A crucial insight from equation (\ref{eq:FSDM_rule}) is that the posterior score can be inferred a-posteriori from individually learned likelihood and prior scores.
+Each of these individual scores is estimated by a score-network trained solely on its own sensor data using denoising score matching techniques.
+The score-networks are agnostic to the existence of other types of measurement data.
+The rest of this subsection will now provide a full derivation of the FSDM algorithm.
+We will use the following notation: \begin{itemize} \item Let $\vec{y}\in\mathcal{R}^{5\times E}$ be a hypnodensity, i.e., the sleep stage probabilities of size 5 stages by number of epochs $E$. \item A hypnogram $\vec{h}\in [W,N1,N2,N3,R]^E$ can be expressed as a hypnodensity $\vec{y}$ through one-hot encoding. \item Let $\vec{x}\in \mathcal{R}^{E \cdot F \cdot 30}$ be a signal measured concurrently with the hypnogram at sampling frequency $F$. \item A collection of input signals can be written as: \\ $X^{(1:N)} = [\vec{x}^{(1)},\vec{x}^{(2)},\dots,\vec{x}^{(N)}]$. \end{itemize}